rsmp-nordic/rsmp_website/pages/activity_plan.md

 ### France

-French Department of Transport 2 hours/month.
+French Department of Transport to be determined.

-CERAMA 2 hours/month.
+CERAMA to be determined.

 ## Activities